Skip to content

 Quantum computers pose theoretical threats to current encryption standards, though practical quantum attacks remain years away.
 The distinction between hashing and encryption matters here too — the two types of algorithms face different levels of quantum risk.

-The NIST Post-Quantum Cryptography project finalized its first three standards in August 2024: FIPS 203 (ML-KEM, based on CRYSTALS-Kyber for encryption), FIPS 204 (ML-DSA, based on CRYSTALS-Dilithium for digital signatures), and FIPS 205 (SLH-DSA, based on SPHINCS+ for signatures).
+NIST finalized its first post-quantum cryptography standards in August 2024: FIPS 203 (ML-KEM), FIPS 204 (ML-DSA), and FIPS 205 (SLH-DSA).
 Organizations should monitor vendor implementation roadmaps and design systems with cryptographic agility — the ability to swap algorithms without architectural overhauls.

-Cryptographic hash functions like SHA-256 and SHA-3 face less urgent quantum risk than asymmetric encryption.
+Hash functions like SHA-256 and SHA-3 face less urgent quantum risk.
 Grover's algorithm provides quantum computers with a quadratic speedup for brute-force attacks, meaning SHA-256 provides approximately 128-bit quantum security rather than 256-bit classical security — still considered secure.
-SHA-384 and SHA-512 offer even stronger quantum resistance.
-For hashing applications, continuing to use SHA-256 and SHA-3 in 2026 remains sound practice.
-The priority for post-quantum migration lies with asymmetric encryption systems protecting long-lived sensitive data.

 Not Sure If Your Systems Use Proper Cryptography?